 For further information on PrEP, please visit the HIV Scotland website.

-- Guidance on testing, treatment and management of people diagnosed and living with HIV can be found in the:
+Guidance on testing, treatment and management of people diagnosed and living with HIV

-- The HIV Clinical Leads of the Scottish Health Protection Network (SHPN) have developed guidance to support optimal HIV therapy prescribing and dispensing in Scotland.
-View the guidance for cost-sensitive HIV therapy prescribing in NHS Scotland 2018 update.
+The HIV Clinical Leads of the Scottish Health Protection Network (SHPN) have developed guidance to support optimal HIV therapy prescribing and dispensing in Scotland.

 For all infection prevention and control guidance visit the A-Z pathogens section of the National Infection and Prevention Control Manual.